Feb 23, 2020

 The promo sticker is also found on the A-side of the second single from the breakthrough third album.
 Two insets show the matrix numbers for the Blinded single (left, side A; right, side B).

 Just for your information, the matrix-number prefix ZSS used back then by the Columbia labels referred to 7" singles recorded in stereo and playable at 45 rpm.
-The suffix code of Side A matrix number is -2A — I don't know if there are the copies in circulation with the suffix -1A (because I own just one copy and couldn't find the matrix information on publicly available databases such as Discogs and 45cat).
-Does anyone has a copy with the dead-wax -1A/-1B suffix code?
-It is unlikely, though, that such discs exist taking into account the beyond poor sales (In other words, probably, the -2A copies are the first and only edition in existence).
+The suffix code of Side A matrix number is -2A — I don't know if there are copies in circulation with the suffix -1A (because I own just one copy and couldn't find the matrix information on publicly available databases such as Discogs and 45cat).
+Does anyone have a copy with the dead-wax -1A/-1B suffix code?
+It is unlikely, though, that such discs exist, considering the beyond-poor sales (In other words, probably, the -2A copies are the first and only edition in existence).

-Maybe you know all the above already, and what I wanna talk here mainly is not on this extreme rarity but about the rather common white-label promo counterpart.
+You may know all the above already, and what I want to talk about here mainly is not this extreme rarity but the rather common white-label promo counterpart.

 — To be continued to Part 2.